What is The Veterans Choice Program (VCP)?

 VCP pays for eligible veterans to get non-VA health care if they live more than 40 miles from a VA medical facility or if the VA is unable to offer an appointment within 30 days.

 Veterans also become eligible for VCP if the VA doesn’t offer the services veterans need.
-This is helpful for veterans with mesothelioma because most VA medical facilities are not equipped to provide multimodal therapy.
+This is helpful for veterans diagnosed with mesothelioma because most VA medical facilities are not equipped to provide multimodal therapy.

 Multimodal therapy is the gold standard of mesothelioma treatment.
 It involves surgery, chemotherapy and radiation therapy.
 Sometimes it involves heated chemotherapy, which requires special equipment.